 Next, we discuss the TSS dynamic equations for the uniform velocity separation phase and the deceleration separation phase, respectively.
-The comparison of the tether If $\rho > l$, then the tether is in a stretch state, by (1) and (7) the dynamic equation is given by (8).
+The comparison of the tether length and the relative distance of the sub-satellite and the parent satellite can be used as a judgment condition to determine whether the tether is in a relaxation state or in a stretch state.
+Then according to the tether state, the TSS has the different dynamic equation.